bowman2001/perplexdoc/content/doc/intro/workflow/getting-started/index.md

 As Hugo themes usually do, Perplex includes its folders for {$archetypes}, {$assets}, {$layouts} and {$static} and the corresponding folders in the project root are meant for additional material or modified templates to override the ones from the theme with the same name.

-The {$themes} folder can hold as many themes as we like and there are three ways to retrieve a public theme from a Git repository:
+The {$themes} folder can hold as many themes as we like and there are three ways to use a public theme from a Git repository:

 1. Download and unzip its compressed file package in the {$themes} folder.
 This is the fastest way and the best option for a try-out.

 2. Clone it with [**Git**](https://git-scm.com/) into the {$themes} folder.
 If you already are using Git for your project, you probably should clone the theme as a submodule.
-This is also the best workflow to contribute to the development of a Hugo theme or module.
+This is also the best workflow to contribute to the development of a Hugo theme or module. (**Caution**: Git submodules need some additional care.)

 3. Import a theme as a Hugo module.
 You need a recent [Golang environment](https://go.dev) – Hugo modules rely on Go modules.
 The Hugo docs provide a [guide to this feature](https://gohugo.io/hugo-modules).
 Once set up, Hugo modules are the easiest way to update themes or other external components, content etc. There is a simple example for a theme module in the file [{$module.yaml}]({{< relref "moduleyaml" >}}).